 Extra Prayer Walk Idea!

 Do a similar prayer walk within the walls of your church.
 Pause beside each room where people are meeting, and pray for those people.
-Visit the pastor’s study, and pray for him.
+Visit the pastor’s study, and pray for him or her.
 Stand in the pulpit area, and pray for people who lead your services.
 Pray around the musical instruments.
-You may want to leave little notes in each location that say, “(Name of your class) prayed for you today.
+You may want to leave little notes in each location that say, “[Name of your class] prayed for you today.
 God bless you!”